wichayutdew/device-setup/notes/airwallex.md

 # Introduction
 - Senior software engineer with 4 years of experience working in global company with highly scalable application mostly on JVM framework.
-Latest experience is Agoda. joined around 3 years ago under a team called "Activities" sells tours and activity tickets. e.g. USS day pass, join in tour, esims, etc.
+Latest experience is Agoda. joined around 3 years ago under a team called "Activities" responsible for the sales of tours and activity tickets. e.g. USS day passs join in tour, esims, etc.

 # Memorable projects (Good) - Pricing Module
 - The first product which I own most of the implementation make it the most